-• Auto Travel - The large Jewish communities are at an advantage when it comes to auto travel: Because of the prohibitions on travel on Shabbat, many communities, especially the Orthodox and Modern Orthodox, are built within walking distance to the synagogue or community center.
+- Jewish Organizations should seek to eliminate air travel when it isn't necessary. - Organizations should install video conferencing facilities that can substitute for travel. - Organizations should, as a matter of course, offset the carbon emissions produced by their activities, e.g. through projects such as the Heschel Center's Good Energy Initiative. - Auto Travel The large Jewish communities are at an advantage when it comes to auto travel, because of the prohibitions on travel, many communities, especially the Orthodox and Modern Orthodox, are built within walking distance to the synagogue or community center.
 It follows then that many Jewish communities are ripe models of New Urbanism.